 During the interview, the young man confessed to a crime that no doubt would send him to prison.
 I turned the recorder off, interview over, case solved, I had done my job.
 Even though I was certain that I knew the answer, I ask the young man anyway.
 I ask, "Son, where's your dad?"
 His head dropped, and I could see tears falling onto his shirt -- he could not speak.

 I've seen this far too many times.
 Tears now were in my eyes.
 After a couple of minutes, I ask, "How long has your dad been gone?"
 I wiped my tears.
 After another minute or so he said, "I see him once a year, maybe twice."

 It is always at this point I get mad, not at the young man, but at the real criminal who left him years ago.
-I meet with his mom and through her tears she blames herself and ask what she should have or could have done different.
+I meet with his mom and through her tears, she blames herself and ask what she should have or could have done differently.
 She said she had worked two jobs most of the time, just for the two of them to survive.
 It is then we handcuff him and have him transported to jail.
 She cries.
 He is only 18 years old.
-I'm still mad and heart broke all at the same time.
+I'm still mad and heartbroken all at the same time.

 Think not that I think that I raised my children with perfection, no. "And, ye fathers, provoke not your children to wrath: but bring them up in the nurture and the admonition of the Lord" (Ephesians 6:4).
 "Fathers, provoke not your children to anger, lest they be discouraged" (Colossians 3:21).
 Children should not have to be taught to behave by our criminal justice system, they should be taught that from their parents, who learned themselves from the Word of God.